ndawlab/vectorRPE/README.rst

 Installation Requirements
 ^^^^^^^^^^^^

-ViRMEn and the deep RL code can only be run on a windows desktop.
-ViRMEn source code is self-contained in the folder, and the version we use is the 2016-2-12 found `here <http://pni.princeton.edu/pni-software-tools/virmen-download>`_.
-The deep RL source code requires the `Stable Baselines package <https://stable-baselines.readthedocs.io/en/master/guide/install.html>`_ <TODO: version info for stable baselines>.
+ViRMEn and the deep RL code can only be run on a Windows 10 Desktop with Python 3.7+.
+ViRMEn source code is self-contained in the folder, based on the `ViRMEn pacakge <http://pni.princeton.edu/pni-software-tools/virmen-download>`_ (version 2016-2-12).
+The ``deepRL`` source code for the network requires the `Stable Baselines package <https://stable-baselines.readthedocs.io/en/master/guide/install.html>`_ (version 2.10.0).
+In order to run the deep RL network with the VR task from ViRMEn, you must set up the custom environment ``gym_vr``, which requires the `Open AI gym package <https://github.com/openai/gym>`_ (version 0.14.0) and following these `instructions <https://www.gymlibrary.ml/pages/environment_creation/#example-custom-environment>`_.

 Installation
 ^^^^^^^^^^^^